The Adventures of Hijitus: TV

-The Hijitus series was originally broadcast by Channel 13 of Buenos Aires, between 1967 and 1974, as microprogram which was only one minute long.
+The Hijitus series was originally broadcast by Channel 13 of Buenos Aires, between 1967 and 1974, as a microprogram which was only one minute long.
 It was broadcast between the advertising batches from Monday to Friday, and was rerun daily.
 On weekends, the program was aired in full, as a summary of the microprograms, on the show La Feria de la Alegría, and later on El Club de Hijitus.

 El Club de Hijitus was a program created in 1968, and broadcast on Sundays at 11:00 am by Channel 13.
 It was created as a result of the success of the series, and was led by animators Guillermo Lázzaro and Amalia Scaliter.
 The program featured the full weekly summary of the series, with the presence of Hada Patricia, the clowns Firulete, Cañito and Carlitos Scazziotta, and disguised actors representing the characters of the series, such as Hijitus, Cachavacha, Larguirucho, Neurus, The Commissioner, etc.